Black-backed dwarf kingfisher: Breeding

-Diet
+Food and feeding

 Their diet consists primarily of insects, including mantises (Mantodea), grasshoppers (Orthoptera), flies (Diptera), water beetles (Dytiscidae), winged ants (Formicidae), mayflies (Ephemeroptera); but also includes spiders; worms (Oligochaeta); and small crabs, fish, frogs and lizards.

-Oriental dwarf kingfishers forage solitarily and perch in low vegetation or on rocks before flying out to capture prey from the ground or from among foliage.
+Black-backed dwarf kingfishers forage solitarily and perch in low vegetation or on rocks before flying out to capture prey from the ground or from among foliage.
 They can take spiders from their webs and catch insects in flight.
 They can also dive into water for prey at or just below the surface, without submerging themselves.
 Larger prey are typically brought back to a perch, where the bird will strike it repeatedly with its beak before swallowing.

-Vocalizations

-High pitched, shrill "tsriet-tsriet" or soft "tjie-tjie-tjie" in flight.

 Conservation status and threats

-C. erithaca is classified as a "Least Concern Species" under the IUCN Red List and it is not globally threatened.
+C. erithaca is classified as a "Near threatened species" under the IUCN Red List and it is not globally threatened.
 The population trend, however, is decreasing and the number of mature individuals is unknown.
 It is widely distributed, but in the northern parts of the range, it is often reported as scarce.
 This scarcity could be due to the species being overlooked, and/or a result of its movement patterns.
 There are conservation sites identified over the species' entire range.

 Threats

-The main threat being faced by the oriental dwarf kingfisher is the clearing of their forest habitat.
+The main threat being faced by the black-backed dwarf kingfisher is the clearing of their forest habitat.
 Population levels are likely to decrease due to the continued loss of critical breeding habitats due to human activities.

-Oriental dwarf kingfishers may also face other threats common to kingfishers and other migrating bird species, such as:
+Black-backed dwarf kingfishers may also face other threats common to kingfishers and other migrating bird species, such as: